rake-compiler/rake-compiler-dock/README.md

 # rake-compiler-dock

-Easy to use Docker based cross compiler environment for building binary windows gems.
+Easy to use Docker based cross compiler environment for building binary Windows gems.

+It provides cross compilers and Ruby environments for all versions of the [RubyInstaller](http://rubyinstaller.org/) .
+They are prepared for use with [rake-compiler](https://github.com/rake-compiler/rake-compiler) .

-This is similar to [rake-compiler-dev-box](https://github.com/tjschuck/rake-compiler-dev-box) but is based on lightweight Docker containers and is wrapped as a gem for easier usage and integration.
+This is similar to [rake-compiler-dev-box](https://github.com/tjschuck/rake-compiler-dev-box) but is based on lightweight Docker containers and is wrapped as a gem for easier setup, usage and integration.
+It is also a bit more reliable, since using it doesn't make any changes to the underlying docker image.

 ## Installation